EdTengHR/VisCode/README.md

 ## Usage

 Instructions for running the extension:
+* Open the python / java file which you want to visualize
 * Open the command palette (`Cmd+Shift+P` on macOS or `Ctrl+Shift+P` on Windows)
 * Select the command "Visualize current code"

+Note: Only single files are supported, a project consisting of multiple files cannot be visualized.

 ## Release Notes